sland587/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ## Introduction

 As someone transitioning into a data analyst role, I wanted to sharpen my Excel analytics skills while exploring what employers really value in data-related careers.
-I enrolled in [Luke Barousse's Excel course](https://www.lukebarousse.com/excel) and took on this project to not only practice technical skills but also gain insight into how skills align with salary trends in the job market.
+I enrolled in [Luke Barousse's Excel for Data Analytics course](https://www.lukebarousse.com/excel) and took on this project to not only practice technical skills but also gain insight into how skills align with salary trends in the job market.

 This hands-on project allowed me to explore a real-world dataset from 2023 and apply essential Excel features to answer key questions relevant to job seekers and hiring managers alike.